-CARE (Campus Advocacy, Resources & Education) is an intervention and prevention support program dedicated to ending sexual violence at UC Riverside.
-We seek to inspire and cultivate a culture of care by providing resources, advocacy and educational programming related to issues of sexual assault, relationship violence and stalking to students, staff, faculty and UCR affiliates.
+CARE (Campus Advocacy, Resources & Education) is an intervention and prevention support program committed to ending sexual violence at UC Riverside.
+We seek to unite, inspire and cultivate a community culture of care by providing direct advocacy, resources and prevention educational programming related to issues of sexual assault, relationship violence and stalking to students, staff, faculty and UCR affiliates.

 Our Story and Vision